Brad has over a decade of working in the arts as a producer, editor, production manager, advocate, and consultant.

-Brad is the resident designer at Chicago Fringe Opera, a role in which he also works in development securing sustaining support for production and serves on the artistic direction committee, working closely with Artistic Director George Cederquist to develop future direction of the company.
+Brad was the resident designer at Chicago Fringe Opera for 5 years, a role in which he also works in development securing sustaining support for production and serves on the artistic direction committee, working closely with Artistic Director George Cederquist to develop future direction of the company.

 Brad has presented workshops and lectures at number of international symposia including the Victoria & Albert Museum, the International Shakespeare Association Conference, OISTAT, USITT, and SETC covering topics including collaboration, ethics of curation, designs role in theatre making, and portfolios in the modern industry.
 He also delivers workshops and masterclasses regularly at The Royal Welsh College of Music & Drama, engaging with students on a variety of topics and digital skills while supporting their development as emerging artists.

 Brad was the Programs Coordinator of PQ 2019, managing the curation and organizing a program of the world's largest festival of performance design and space, including over 1000 events over 11 days from 72 countries.